Fundraisers thrive when social media boosts publicity and reach

-Twitter is best for fast paced sites like auctions that are ending soon or have a ton of items up for auction.
+Twitter tends to be fast-paced with quick bites of information so it’s best for auctions that are ending soon or have lots of items up for bid.

-1. #GivingTuesday is a great hashtag to use when posting about your auction.
-Be sure to log in to Twitter on Tuesdays, use this hashtag, and request retweets from your followers.
+Finally, #GivingTuesday is a great hashtag to use when posting about your auction.
+And don’t forget to log on to #twittertuesdays and request retweets from your followers.

-3. When you share your item, tag friends who might be interested in bidding, or describe your cause and give a call to action by asking them to share on their own pages.
-People who may not be interested in bidding will be happy to share.
-It is an easy way to participate and feel like you are giving support.
+- When sharing auction items, tag friends who might be interested in bidding, or ask them to share your post.
+People who may not be interested in bidding will generally be happy to share as it allows them to participate and support a good cause.

 For additional help join our Facebook Community Support Group.

-2. Be sure to use hashtags to drive people (traffic) to your post.
-Choose a hashtag that is relevant to your item and then click in the homefeed to see similar tags.
-Use can use up to 28 hashtags per post.
+- Use hashtags to drive traffic to your post.
+Choose a hashtag relevant to your item and then click the home feed to see similar tags.
+You can use up to 28 per post.

-4. Tag the person who donated the item (with a thank you), the auction house, and anyone who might share it or bid on the item.
-More than likely, the auction house will share it with their followers too.
+When you thank the person who donated the item, tag them, the auction house, and anyone who might share or bid on the item.
+The auction house will likely share it with their followers too.

-We’re on Instagram, tag us and we’ll help you promote your online auction for charity.
+Tag us and we’ll help you promote your online auction for charity!